 Term of apprenticeship for plumber trade

-8 (1) Subject to subsection (2), the minimum wage for each hour worked by a plumber apprentice is a percentage of the wage for a plumber journeyperson in the same place of employment, as set out in the following table:
+8 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a plumber apprentice in each portion of a level of their term of apprenticeship is a percentage of the wage for a plumber journeyperson in the same place of employment, as set out in the following table:

 Wages for Plumber Apprentice